Call our licensed insurance agents (TTY 711)

 Generally speaking, you pay ahead for three months of Original Medicare coverage when you first sign up, and you pay for each quarter in advance after that.

-There are several ways to pay for your Medicare premiums, and what kind of plan you pay and when you sign up has a big impact on your bills.
+There are several ways to pay for your Medicare premiums, and when you sign up has a big impact on your bills.

 Most people don’t have to pay a premium for Part A, which covers inpatient hospital expenses.
 If you didn’t pay employment taxes for a certain period of time (fewer than 40 quarters during your lifetime), you will have to pay a premium for this portion of Medicare.

 While most people don’t pay a Part A premium, most do have to pay at least part of the standard premium for Part B, which covers outpatient costs.
-The monthly premium for Part B is $174.70 in 2024, but may be even higher if your income level is high.
-Additional costs are added when you make more than $103,000 per year as an individual or $206,000 as a married couple jointly filing taxes.
+The monthly premium for Part B is $185 in 2025, but may be higher based on your income level.
+Additional costs are added when you make more than $106,000 per year as an individual or $212,000 as a married couple jointly filing taxes.

-Your bill may also include charges for Medicare Part D, the portion of Medicare that covers prescription drug costs.
+You may also pay premiums for a Medicare Part D plan, which covers prescription drug costs.
 This part of Medicare is optional, but if you don’t sign up when you are first eligible, you could be charged a penalty on your premium every month for the rest of your life when you do sign up.

 You may choose to sign up for a Medicare Advantage plan instead of using Original Medicare, and these plans include all the services under Part A and B, plus optional services like prescription, dental, hearing and vision coverage.